 Any brick-and-mortar or local service business needs a strong, local SEO (search engine optimization) strategy.
-Whether you’re in real estate, construction, you’re a dealership, law firm, or financial firm, you serve your local city or region and your marketing needs to reflect that.
+Whether you’re in real estate, construction, you’re a dealership, a law firm, or a financial firm, you serve your local city or region, and your marketing needs to reflect that.

 Businesses like yours often rely on print ads in local newspapers and magazines, video ads on local cable networks, or passing out flyers to other businesses in your area, but customers are starting their shopping online.
 Even if you already know this to be true, with so many ways you could market yourself online, it’s hard to know where to start.

 That’s why you’re here.
 So, without further ado…

 Step 1 – Claim Your Google Business Profile

 If you own one local business, you can manage your Google listing right from Maps.
 Simply search your business on Google, then claim your listing by clicking the hyperlink titled “Own this business?”